 During lunchtime, students will sit with their grade level at designated tables.
 TK-5 students are expected to stay seated until they are excused by a lunch duty staff member/volunteer.
-When students finish eating, they must discard their own trash.
+When students finish eating, they must discard their own trash and walk safely to the play area.
 Nut-Free or Dairy Free spaces are available for students with severe food allergies.
 Students are expected to behave in a courteous and responsible manner to their peers and all adults.